cylc/cylc-doc/src/reference/config/file-format.rst

 Sections and Sub-sections
-   Settings have a level-dependendent number of square brackets:
+   Settings have a level-dependent number of square brackets:

    .. code-block:: cylc